Jeanne Richey Amacker Endowed Scholarship in Education

 Jeanne Richey Amacker belonged to a long line of Longhorns.
 She graduated from the university with a BS in education in 1939.
 Her grandfather attended, as did her parents and three children.
 Most recently, her granddaughter, Sarah, graduated Summa Cum Laude with a degree in special education in 1996.

 Jeanne was married to Clayton Miller Amacker, who was also a Longhorn, having graduated with a BS in petroleum engineering in 1939.
 He worked for Sun Oil Company in Beaumont, Texas.
-Jeanne was a homeroom mother at her children’s schools and was head of the Beaumont PTA.
-She and Clayton maintained their Longhorn pride throughout their lives, and Clayton taught his grandchildren to throw the Hook ’em Horns even from his deathbed.
+Jeanne was a homeroom mother at her children’s schools and head of the Beaumont PTA.
+She and Clayton maintained their Longhorn pride throughout their lives, and Clayton taught his grandchildren to throw the Hook ’em Horns, even when he was on his deathbed.

-The Jeanne Richey Amacker Endowed Scholarship in Education honors the life of Jeanne Richey Amacker and her family.
+The Jeanne Richey Amacker Endowed Scholarship in Education honors her life and her family.
 It provides undergraduate scholarships for students pursuing a degree in education, with preference given to upperclassmen who have interrupted their studies for a period of time and are returning to the university to complete their degree.